Privacy in the Digital Age: GDPR to 26B Record Breach

 The concept of privacy has undergone significant transformation with the advent of technology.
 From the early days of the internet to today's highly interconnected world, the way we perceive and manage our personal information has changed dramatically.
 This article explores the evolution of privacy in the digital age and provides practical tips for individuals to protect their personal information.
+For related topics, see our articles on Edward Snowden's NSA revelations and AI ethics concerns.

 The Historical Context of Privacy

-Early Concepts of Privacy: Privacy, in its earliest sense, was largely associated with physical spaces.
+Privacy, in its earliest sense, was largely associated with physical spaces.
 It meant having control over one's personal space and the right to keep certain aspects of life away from public scrutiny.

 Physical Boundaries: Privacy was about having control over who could enter one's home or personal space.